-3. Tighten jam nuts securely.
-Hold the tie rod with vice grips while the jam nut is being tightened.
+3. Tighten jam nuts (D) securely.
+Hold tie rod (B) with vice grips while the jam nut (D) is being tightened.
 Damage or stripping of the threads may occur within the ball joint if the tie rod is not held.

-IMPORTANT: When tightening jam nuts on tie rods, be certain tie rod ends are still free to swivel after jam nuts are tight.
+IMPORTANT: When tightening jam nuts (D) on tie rods (B), be certain tie rod ends (A) are still free to swivel after jam nuts are tight.